abinit/abinit/README-mkdocs.md

 ## How to add new variables

 The yaml database has been replaced by python modules.
-The variables are now declared in `abimkdocs/variables_CODENANE.py`.
+The variables are now declared in `~abinit/abimkdocs/variables_CODENANE.py`.

 This file consists of a list of dictionaries, each dictionary contains the declaration of a single variable and the associated documentation in markdown format.
-Wikilinks, latex and markdonw extensions can be used inside `text`.
+Wikilinks, latex and markdown extensions can be used inside `text`.
-This is, for example, the declaration of `accuracy` in python:
+This is, for example, the declaration of the `accuracy` variable in python:

 ```python
 Variable(